-Keep up the spirit of dinner parties by hosting a virtual one this winter.
+When the weather is not always the best for driving your can still keep up the spirit of dinner parties.
 Pick your video chat program of choice and enjoy an evening in with friends, no matter where they are.
 Give each other the challenge of making the exact same meal with as many locally sourced ingredients as possible.
 And, you can shop for almost all of these ingredients online and use curbside pick-up options.

 What recipe should you all cook?
 This Red Wine-Braised Brisket recipe is a good choice because there aren’t too many ingredients or steps so it works well for a cook-off.
 And, best of all, it has wine as a main ingredient! 😊